 Sell donated gold and silver from Aberdare charity shops, online and by post.

 A donated ring or a tangle of broken chain can sit on an Aberdare charity shop counter before anyone is sure what it is worth.
 With GoldPaid, a Cynon Valley charity team sends photos and questions online on WhatsApp first, then requests a free prepaid Royal Mail Special Delivery label to post the items, and reads a no-obligation written valuation.
-Once the charity accepts, payment goes by Faster Payments to its registered bank account, and a declined parcel returns tracked and insured at no cost.
+Once the charity accepts, payment goes by Faster Payments to its registered bank account, and a declined parcel returns tracked and signed for at no cost.

 How does an Aberdare charity shop sell donated gold and silver?It starts online.
 Send clear photos to GoldPaid on WhatsApp and ask any questions first.
 GoldPaid then arranges a free prepaid Royal Mail Special Delivery label to post the items, and provides a no-obligation written valuation once the parcel arrives.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-Decline and the items are returned tracked and insured at no cost.
+Decline and the items are returned tracked and signed for at no cost.

 Charity shops in Aberdare